Co-Education at King’s House School

 Will any changes to staffing be needed?

 Our current staff team is extremely experienced in teaching both boys and girls.
-All of our Nursery Practitioners currently teach both boys and girls, and our specialist Computing, Drama, French, PE and Music teachers also already teach children in the Nursery.
+All of our Nursery Practitioners have taught both boys and girls, and our specialist Computing, Drama, French, PE and Music teachers also already teach children in the Nursery.
 Over 90% of our teachers have previously taught girls in a co-ed or single-sex environment, with many years’ experience.
+We are delighted to welcome Ms Williams to the PE Department in September 2024 as the Lead on Girls’ Games.
+Ms Kirk is currently overseeing those girls joining Year 7.

 What will the girls’ uniform be?